w00lfer/LeagueOfStats/Readme.md

     - Custom, Normal, Tutorial
     - Map

-* MatchHistory by ResourceId
+* MatchHistory by ResourceId :white_check_mark:
     - Same as above but more in detail.
 More coming soon

 SummonerChallenges
-* Challenges
+* Challenges :x:
     - Info about challenges in current split / season (and in older if data was persisted)

 ChampionRotation
-* ChampionRotation
+* ChampionRotation :x:
     - List of all persisted champion rotations
     - Date

-* ChampionRotation by ResourceId
+* ChampionRotation by ResourceId :x:
     - Detailed champion rotation
     - Champ info
     - Date